Have you been looking for one of the best language techniques to help you become perfect in Mandarin?

 The vocabulary is easy to grasp, thanks to the simple dialect of the Mandarin spoken in the film.

-If you are a fan of classical music, you will like the engaging soundtrack that plays in the background.
+If you are a fan of classical music, you will like the engaging soundtrack in the background.

 It is funny, romantic, entertaining, and playful.